Browser does not support script.

 Applicants will need to submit a personal statement detailing why they would like to apply for the course.
 We will also require a dissertation project outline at the point of application as part of our selection criteria.

-You will be required to undertake a substantial written project, drawing on learning and skills acquired in the taught components of your PGDip programme.
-Three project options are available: an analysis of an area of healthcare provision, an empirical study, or a systematic review.
+The Clinical Nursing MSc programme is a study pathway that allows you to apply the learning and skills you acquire in the taught components of your PGDip programme to conduct a research project and write a dissertation of around 15,000 – 18,000 words.
+There are three project options are available for study: an analysis of an area of healthcare provision, an empirical study, or a systematic review.

 The MSc Nursing has been designed for nurses who have completed a postgraduate diploma (PGDip) with registration and who wish to obtain a Master's award.